Index Bloat: Why SEO Suffers and How to Improve It

 How do you fix this indexing problem?

 Fortunately, Google’s here to help.
-It’s highly recommended to first use Google Webmaster Tools to identify which pages are indexed.
-This will also assist you in determining which pages to delete, whereby removing these irrelevant pages proves a powerful tool for amplifying your SEO.
+It’s highly recommended to first use Google Webmaster Tools to identify which pages are indexed (or use Google Search Console).

 Not so creepy-crawly after all!
 Now that you have the lowdown on Index Bloat, discover The Rise of Emotional Marketing: What You Need to Know or learn how WeChat is fast monopolizing the social media game with our ultimate WeChat Marketing: Your Fast Guide to Business.